 The Pupil Premium Grant (PPG) was introduced in April 2011 and provides funding for:

-- Raising the attainment of disadvantaged pupils of all abilities to reach their potential.
+- Raising the attainment of disadvantaged students of all abilities to reach their potential.

 - Supporting children and young people with parents in the regular armed forces.